Ground Covers: The Infamous Perfect Replacement for Grasses in Texas

 Ground covers refer to anything that lies on top of the soil to protect it from drought and erosion.
 Encouraging nutrient cycling, biodiversity and inhibits weeds, they serve as perfect replacement for grasses.
 Land covers are evergreen plants ranging from low layer grasses in addition to powerful innovative grasses.

-In the US an average home uses over 50 gallons of water daily on lawns.
+In the US, an average home uses over 50 gallons of water daily on lawns.
 Additionally to this over 10 hours are spent weekly on supplemental watering, trimming, weeding, edging, pruning, mowing and fertilizing.
-Adding to this, toxic herbicides and pesticides are washed off to streams, mower spews and fumes cause air pollutions and health complications.
+Adding to this, toxic herbicides and pesticides are washed off to streams, and mower fumes cause air pollutions and health complications.

-Texas with an average annual rainfall of 34.25 inches and average temperature of 69.4oF is the perfect condition to plant native or improved innovative groundcovers.
+Texas with an average annual rainfall of 34.25 inches and average temperature of 69.4oF is the perfect condition to plant native or improved innovative ground covers.

-Types of Plant Ground Covers
+Types of Ground Cover Plants:

 Asian jasmine is the most popular in Texas, and across the south west, thus making Asian Jasmin durable and inexpensive ground cover.
 There are different ground covers available for pathways, hedges or broad swaths.
 Varieties of ground covers that can be grown in lawns and landscape in Texas are:

-- Silver ponyfoot
+- Silver Ponyfoot

-- Desert willow
+- Desert Willow

-- Scotch moss
+- Scotch Moss

-Ground covers can grow in sun and shade making it the perfect answer for your yard.
+Plant-based ground covers can grow in sun and shade making it the perfect answer for your yard.
 Black-eyed Susan and Desert willow are good for landscapes, thus grows quickly and can be planted in central Texas.

 Replacing your lawn with ground covers usually requires cutting out or spray of grasses, as well as preparation of soil and planting of the ground cover seeds.
 You can do this yourself or get the help of a landscape professional.

 Choosing the right seedling and professional lawn care service is also important.
-Ground covers are perfect replacements for old and non-environmental friendly grasses.
+Ground covers are perfect replacements for old and non-environmentally friendly grasses.
 These grasses form a cushy blooming carpet and can bear heavy foot traffic.
-TLC Landscapes is a reliable and professional landscape solution for maintaining your home landscape and lawn maintenance needs.
+TLC Landscapes, located in the North Dallas near Frisco Texas is a reliable and professional landscape solution for maintaining your home landscape and lawn maintenance needs.